Homer Simpson:

 However, it wasn't really funny because my expectation was pretty much fulfilled.
 Only the incongruity of a hamster wearing a tracksuit gave me any pleasure.

-So Homer Simpson, in desperate need of some way of reaching the top of a huge glass dome (The Simpsons Movie), breaks into a toolshop.
+The Simpsons Movie), breaks into a toolshop.
 Dominating the centre of the shot, a jetpack hangs on the wall.
 Here, the expectation relies on very little knowledge (certainly, my son was expecting Homer to choose the jetpack) and is actively thrust into the viewer's face.

 Homer walks up to the shelf next to the jetpack, takes a tube of glue, and smears the glue onto the palms of his hands.